Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Deterministic Bosonic State Preparation

 \section{Deterministic Bosonic State Preparation}

-Composite pulses constructed from phase space instruction sets, developed in the previous section, represent a powerful and hardware-efficient resource for oscillator control.
-The hybrid oscillator-qubit gates in this parametrized set, conditional displacements and momentum boosts, can be implemented extremely rapidly—even in the weak dispersive regime—without requiring strong qubit-oscillator coupling~\cite{eickbusch2022fast}.
-This operational regime is especially favorable, as it suppresses higher-order nonlinearities such as Kerr effects, which often degrade fidelity in other universal hybrid control schemes.

-In this section, we leverage the Gaussian Controlled Rotation (GCR) composite pulse sequence developed in Sec.~\ref{sec:GCR} to analytically derive deterministic preparation schemes for structured, non-Gaussian oscillator states, particularly superpositions of non-overlapping Gaussian wavefunctions.
-We introduce a modular set of hybrid quantum control routines—or ``gadgets"—constructed using GCR.
-These include protocols for squeezing the oscillator (Sec.~\ref{sec:squeezing}), entangling and disentangling the qubit from well-separated oscillator states (Sec.~\ref{ssec:Cat_States}), and ultimately synthesizing a class of relevant oscillator states.
+In this section, we leverage the Gaussian Controlled Rotation (GCR) composite pulse sequence developed in Sec.~\ref{sec:GCR} to derive deterministic preparation schemes for structured, non-Gaussian oscillator states — particularly superpositions of non-overlapping Gaussian wavefunctions.
+We introduce a modular set of hybrid quantum control routines — or ``gadgets'' — constructed using GCR, and use them to design fully analytical schemes for deterministic preparation of two-legged cat states (Sec.~\ref{ssec:Cat_States}), squeezed vacuum states (Sec.~\ref{sec:squeezing}), and GKP codewords (Sec.~\ref{ssec:GKP-States}).
+These protocols are analytically derived, match or exceed the performance of numerically optimized schemes, and are directly implementable in current superconducting and trapped-ion platforms.

-Specifically, we use these tools to design fully analytical schemes for deterministic preparation of, squeezed vacuum states (Sec.~\ref{sec:squeezing}), two-legged cat states~\cite{mirrahimi2014dynamically} (Sec.~\ref{ssec:Cat_States}), and GKP codewords~\cite{gottesman2001encoding} (Sec.~\ref{ssec:GKP-States}).
-We then generalize to the preparation of rotationally symmetric states (Sec.~\ref{ssec:universal}), highlighting when it is preferable to revert to Abelian composite sequences—such as BB1—for preparing $N$-legged cat states, for $N > 2$, with high rotational symmetry.
-Finally, we introduce an algorithm to generate rotationally symmetric Fock states, thereby laying the foundation for future schemes that aim to achieve universal, high-fidelity state preparation.
+The modular structure of these gadgets extends naturally beyond the experiment-ready results presented here.
+In the applications and outlook section (Sec.~\ref{sec:conc}), we use these same tools as a starting point for analytical preparation of rotationally symmetric states — including $N$-legged cat and Fock states — as concrete steps toward the broader open problem of universal oscillator state preparation formulated in Problem~1 of Sec.~\ref{sec:preliminaries}.
+Those examples illustrate both the reach of the phase-space ISA and the fundamental constraints that arise when it is pushed beyond its natural domain.

 Throughout the rest of the section, we adopt the tensor product convention $\ket{\mathrm{osc}}\otimes\ket{\mathrm{qubit}}$ for the joint system, and refer to the total amplitude of conditional displacements (CDs) in a pulse sequence as the circuit duration (reported in $\mu$s).
-The precise mapping from this abstract amplitude to runtime on hardware is detailed in App.~\ref{app:squeezing}.
-We limit the comparison to noiseless preparation in this section, while performance against realistic noise parameters will be discussed in the next section.
+The precise mapping from CD amplitude to runtime in $\mu$s is detailed in App.~\ref{app:squeezing}.
+We focus on noiseless state preparation in this section, and performance against realistic noise parameters is discussed in the next section.